 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log is held on CPOMS our online system and can be accessed by DSLs.
+An incident report log can be found in appendix 5.

 This policy will be reviewed every year by the Headteacher.
-At every review, the policy will be shared with the Governing Board.
-The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+At every review, the policy will be shared with the governing board.
+The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.